1834902625/cse214/lab10/redme.md

 A stack is a basic data structure that can be logically through of as a linear structure represented by a real physical stack of pile,a structure where insertion and deletion of items takes place at one and called top of the stack.

-there are many functions declared in a stack linked list.
+There are many functions declared in a stack linked list.
 Some of them are giving below:

 1.Empty.